 How can I access support to pay my council tax if I am self-isolating?

-We want to reassure any residents who may be financially stretched as a result of the COVID-19 (Coronavirus) outbreak.
-Details of the help currently available to residents facing short- or long-term financial difficulties in paying their council tax is available on our website.
+We want to reassure any residents who may be financially stretched as a result of the COVID-19 outbreak.
+Details of the help currently available to residents facing short- or long-term financial difficulties in paying their council tax is available here.

-How will the COVID-19 (Coronavirus) pandemic affect my travel?
+How does the COVID-19 (Coronavirus) pandemic affect travel?